 This Is How Bad Habits Can Lead To Stubborn Pain Problems

 Many of the joys and happinesses in our life flow from the choices we make on a daily basis, and unfortunately some of the same “missed” choices can also bring forth pains and hardships that we’d rather forget.
-Cognitively, intellectually, we can make sense of the repercussions following our bad decisions, because we can understand what we did wrong and think how we can avoid another repetition — that’s a “life lesson.”
+Cognitively, intellectually, we can make sense of the repercussions following our bad decisions, because we can understand what we did wrong and strategize how we can avoid another repetition — that’s a “life lesson.”
 I’m sure you can think of countless examples; “I should have fixed that broken step,” “I should have worn my seatbelt,” “I should have stayed home instead of going out last night with that strange group of people my friend introduced me to.”

 But what about the harmful choices we make to our bodies on a regular basis?
 What about the harmful choices we make, that we don’t even realize we’re making?
 What about our bad habits…?

 The truth is, most of us know what our routine bad habits are, and we simply choose not to change them out of stubbornness or inconvenience.
 A lot of times it may feel to us that such an insignificant little thing — like slouching over our cellphones on the train ride home every day — couldn’t possibly result in the type of pain that requires years of physical therapy rehab, facet block injections, and even spinal fusion surgery to amend.
-But that’s exactly how easily a stubborn disc herniation in your neck can start.
+But that’s exactly how easily a stubborn disc herniation problem in your neck can start.

 We were discussing earlier about the body’s natural ability to heal.
 People smoke, people vape, people stay up late and do various legal (and illegal) stimulatory drugs.
 Many of us eat disturbingly high calorie diets made out of edible “food-stuffs” engineered by scientists in a corporate lab, and yet when we suffer a cut or bruise our bodies still heal.
 It is remarkable how much damage and insult a human body can take, and yet it still tries to push forward to rebuild.